The City on the Edge of Forever: Plot

-Unknown to Kirk and Spock, McCoy finally arrives in a highly agitated state and stumbles into the mission, where Keeler nurses him back to health.
+Unknown to Kirk and Spock, the still-frenzied McCoy finally arrives and stumbles into the mission, where Keeler nurses him back to health.
 Spock completes his work and discovers that Keeler was supposed to die in a traffic collision but was somehow saved by the arrival of McCoy, creating an altered timeline in which she founded a pacifist movement on the eve of World War II.
-It grew powerful enough to cause the United States to delay its entrance into the war, allowing Nazi Germany time to develop the first atomic bomb and use it to win the war instead of the Allies and conquer the world.
-Kirk is shaken by this revelation and admits he is in love with her.
-Spock responds that Keeler must die, in order to prevent millions of deaths and restore their future.
+It grew powerful enough to cause the United States to delay its entrance into the war, and allow Nazi Germany time to develop the first atomic bomb and use it to win the war instead of the Allies and conquer the world.
+Kirk is shaken by this revelation and admits his love for Keeler, and Spock responds that she must die so as to prevent millions of deaths and restore their future.

 While walking to a Clark Gable movie with Kirk the following evening, Keeler casually mentions McCoy's name.
 Shocked, Kirk tells Keeler to stay right there while he crosses the street back to the mission to inform Spock.
 McCoy emerges from the mission at the same time, and the trio reunite on the sidewalk.
 Observing this, Keeler begins to cross the street to join them and does not notice an oncoming truck.
-Kirk instinctively turns to save her, but a shout from Spock freezes him in his tracks, and Kirk reluctantly grabs McCoy so he can't save her either.
-Keeler is struck and killed.
-A stunned McCoy asks Kirk if he knows what he just did, but it is Spock who replies, "He knows, Doctor.
+Kirk instinctively turns to save her, but a shout from Spock freezes him in his tracks and Kirk reluctantly grabs McCoy so he can't save her either.
+Keeler is struck and killed, and a stunned McCoy asks Kirk if he knows what he just did, but it is Spock who replies, "He knows, Doctor.
 He knows."

 Kirk, Spock, and McCoy return through the Guardian and rejoin the landing party, where they find the Enterprise and their timeline is fully restored.
-Before they transport back to the ship, a grim-looking Kirk ignores questions about what happened, replying simply, "Let's get the hell out of here."
+Before they transport back to the ship, a grim-looking Kirk, ignoring questions about what happened and being told by the Guardian it can send them on more such journeys through time, replies simply, "Let's get the hell out of here."